dioz95/ml-project-sophia-auntie-police/README.md

 4. Push to main by `git push --set-upstream origin [branch-name]`
 5. Create pull request in GitHub
 6. Wait someone to approve your pull request, or you can skip if you're very sure of your changes (not recommended)

+**If anyone feels these procedure is too complicated, you can just drag and drop your work inside the notebook folder.
+I will manage the file organization at the end**